-It is easy to send a message of acceptance as well as it is to withdraw acceptance.
+It is easy to send a message of acceptence as well as to withdraw acceptence.
+Last summer I was visiting my mother and serching for her acceptence.

 After we passed a few stops, the older daughter stood up next to the mother.
 She stood on the tips of her toes and looked at her reflection in the tinted window.
 Her mother shared a smile with her.
 Encouraged by her mother’s kind smile, the girl tried to reach up high and almost jump.
 The mother abruptly and harshly asked her to stop.